lapets/uxadt/README.md

   The Python version of the library, ready for packaging and publication.

   - `/Python/release.sh`
-  Release script for building package and publishing it on PyPI (`https://pypi.python.org/`).
+  Release script for building package and publishing it on [PyPI](https://pypi.python.org/).

   - `/Python/uxadt/uxadt.py`
   The source of the Python version of the library.